IEHP Foundation Awards $4.6 Million to 40 San Bernardino and Riverside Nonprofits to Address Social Determinants of Health

 - Inland Empire Community Collaborative (IECC)

-For the full list of grant recipients and program details, click here.
+For the full list of grant recipients and program details, visit iehpfoundation.org.

 Subscribe